scottyeck/dnote/browser/README.md

 # Dnote Browser Extension

-Capture your coding wisdom within seconds without leaving the browser.

-[Dnote](https://dnote.io) browser extension for Firefox and Chrome.
+Dnote browser extension for Chrome and Firefox.
+Capture new information without opening a new tab or leaving your browser.

 ![Dnote browser demo](assets/demo.gif)

 ## Installation